 Test instruments need to contain tasks dedicated to assessing listening comprehension, separate from tasks designed to assess speaking performance.

-Tests need to include a separate component specifically designed to assess listening comprehension.
-Comprehension represents half the linguistic workload in aviation communications and failure of a pilot or controller to understand input in the form of air-ground communications poses serious threats to communicative success.
+Tests need to include a separate component specifically designed to assess.
+Comprehension represents half the linguistic workload in aviation communications and failure of a pilot or controller to understand in the form of air-ground communications poses serious threats to communicative success.

 The participation of the listener in a communicative situation may vary considerably, with different degrees of collaboration or interaction.
 It is necessary to emphasise the need to assess listening comprehension in the form of non-collaborative listening, which is a process of understanding what speakers mean in non-interactive situations.
 Interactive listening skills are also important, but the ability to perform the listener’s role in a collaborative situation has generally been tested as a speaking skill, usually in interactive assessments, such as oral interviews or role-plays.

 Tests need to contain sections and parts which are designed to only assess listening comprehension.
 This means test-takers are required to listen to prescribed recordings and then complete follow up comprehension tasks.
 Such tasks could be on paper, require test-takers to summarise information or answer prescribed written questions asked orally or provided on a test paper/computer screen.

 It is possible for tests to also evaluate comprehension subjectively in an interactive context in addition to having a dedicated listening test section, but not to the exclusion of including dedicated listening comprehension test sections.
 In such situations the subjective ratings should be used to support the results of the dedicated listening sections.